jrostudent/Applied-Project/README.md

 - **Documentation & output**
    - prints information on matrix dimensions for documentation purposes
    - writes normalized matrix to .csv file
+## Usage
+-Ensure desired file/path configuration and desired fit type

+# K-mer Matrix Classification Model (nestedcv_script_final.R)
+A script designed to run nested CV on a k-mer matrix, and output plot AUC plots and result summary.
+Optimized for use on an HPC system using Slurm.

+## Workflow
+- **Initialization**:
+   - Loads Necessary libraries/packages
+   - Reads .csv matrix as matrix into environment
+   - prints data on matrix for documentation purposes
+   - replaces NA's
+   - loads metadata, a CSV file of responders/non-responders (Y vector for Nested CV)
+- **Processing**:
+   - Transposes matrix and metadata to align
+   - Scales matrix for normalization purposes
+   - Prints matrix dimension data for error checks
+   - Performs Nested CV
+        - Set for T-Test filter, logistic regression (binomial), a sequential alpha, and a random sample balance technique
+   - Prints information on Nested CV command
+   - Creates plots (Alphas, Lambdas, AUC) and writes them to pdf with unique file name based on Slurm job ID
+ ## Usage
+- Set paths to desired files and destination dirs as needed
+- Configure Nested CV command to desired settings
+- adjust transpose command as needed to your matrix/metadata dimensions
+- adjust slurm related code if not using slurm

+# HPC R-script execution (rBatch.sh)

+A Bash script designed to execute R-scripts on an HPC system using slurm.
+Requests necessary resources (cores, memory, partition, time limit etc), useful for computationally intensive jobs that cannot be handled locally.

+## Workflow
+- **Slurm Settings**:
+   - Sets desired Slurm options, including error and output file path, partition, time limit, memory, core/node number, priority, and environment variable options
+- **Initialization**:
+   - Loads R module
+   - sets working dir
+- **Execution**:
+  - References and executes target R-script
+## Usage
+- Ensure configuration of desired Slurm settings
+- Set target file paths and working directory